World-famous Hill eye doctor, 91, authors poetry book

 “Science can contribute good things,” he said, “but is equally or more capable of making the world worse.
 Science will never 'save the world.'
 It is amoral, as happy making poisons and bombs as creating vaccines and furnaces.
 So I don’t aspire to be a 'scientist' but rather to use the methodologies of science to accomplish what they can sometimes accomplish that may be positive contributions to the world.
 To understand that, it helps to be an artist and a naturalist.
 But always, underneath all [my] different activities, is an attempt to try to be a person aware of and grateful for the gifts and opportunities given, trying to respond graciously to that awareness.”

-Among the gifts for which Spaeth is grateful are his family, his late wife Ann, his father, Dr. Edmund B. Spaeth (1890-1976), professor of ophthalmology at the University of Pennsylvania from 1934 to 1955, founder of the American Board of Plastic Surgery in 1939 and author of the four editions of the world's standard text for eye surgery, and his three sons: Christian, a former teacher; George Jr., a furniture maker, and Eric, an architect.
+Among the gifts for which Spaeth is grateful are his family, his late wife Ann, his father, Dr. Edmund B. Spaeth (1890-1976), professor of ophthalmology at the University of Pennsylvania from 1934 to 1955, founder of the American Board of Plastic Surgery in 1939 and author of the four editions of the world's standard text for eye surgery, and his three children: Kristin, a former teacher; George Jr., a furniture maker, and Eric, an architect.

 Whether through parenting, poetry, or any of his other endeavors, he said “the purpose is for me the same: to try to help the world evolve towards something lovelier, fairer and more honest.”